Elizabeth Fort

 Jacobs on the Mall situated in the heart of Cork City has been serving the people of Cork and beyond with the freshest of local and seasonal produce for the past 14 years.

-The Workshop Tea Rooms
+The Workshop Cork

 Nearby Accommodation